apache/couchdb/share/doc/src/query-server/protocol.rst

 ==============

-When something went wrong the Query Server is able to inform CouchDB about such situation by sending special message in response of received command.
+When something went wrong the Query Server is able to inform CouchDB about such a situation by sending special message in response of received command.

-Error messages prevents further command execution and returns error description to the CouchDB.
-Since this point all errors are logically divided into two
+Error messages prevent further command execution and return an error description to CouchDB.
+All errors are logically divided into two groups:
-groups:

 - `Common errors`.
-These errors are only breaks current query server command and returns the error info to CouchDB instance *without* terminating Query Server process.
+These errors only break the current Query Server command and return the error info to the CouchDB instance *without* terminating the Query Server  process.
 - `Fatal errors`.
-The fatal errors signs about something really bad that hurts overall Query Server process stability and productivity.
+The fatal errors signal about something really bad that hurts the overall Query Server process stability and productivity.
 For instance, if you're using Python Query Server and some design function is unable to import some third party module, it's better to count such error as fatal and terminate whole process or you still have to do the same after import fixing,